 How to Measure an iPad for a Case

+MacCase has been making iPad cases since Steve Jobs introduced the first one back in 2010.
 Throughout the history of MacCase, the problem of customers ordering the wrong size case was not an issue.
-What had changed that suddenly customers were ordering the wrong size iPad and iPad Pro cases?
+What had changed that suddenly customers were ordering the wrong size iPad cases?

 No one enjoys the process of placing an order for a case only to receive the wrong size and then have to have it replaced with the correct size.
-We certainly don't want to ship the wrong size and have the customer be disappointed.
-Maybe we should do a blog post about how to measure an iPad for a case?
-Here we go.
+No accessory company wants to ship the wrong size anything and have the customer be disappointed.
+So we thought, maybe we should do a blog post about how to measure an iPad for a case?

 A Brief History of iPad Size